Nemo 2.4.1

 static void getArguments(string &arg_str, vector< string > &arg_vect)

-Definition: paramsparser.cc:172
+Definition: paramsparser.cc:184

-References message().
+References MACRO_PRESERVE_TAG, and message().

 ◆ parseMacroFunctionBlock()